-The general agreement (thank goodness) is “no.” Studies show that in spite of modern work trends, we actually need weekends and nights off to disconnect and recuperate from the stresses of work .
-Constantly checking email, in particular, prevents people from distancing themselves from the work environment — which can make it impossible to keep stress in check.
+The general agreement (thank goodness) is “no.” Studies show that in spite of modern work trends, we actually need weekends and nights off to disconnect and recuperate from the stresses of work.

 If multitasking and constant email cause a lack of productivity, negatively impact social relationships, and increase overall stress, can simply abstaining from using technology reverse these negative consequences?
 The simple answer, according to most research, is “yes.”

-Scheduling regular “rest time” in the form of unplugging makes sense — like a muscle, the brain needs recovery time in order to develop and grow (and in this case, retain new memories).
-In fact, shutting off completely may be crucial: One University of Michigan study found that participants who walked in the woods after learning something new were more likely to retain it, suggesting that a little quiet time is essential to optimizing brain function .
-Even brief activities such as taking a short walk (sans phone, of course), spending time in nature, or daydreaming can help the brain reboot.
-But without free time (i.e. totally unstructured and without Facebook, idle web surfing, or TV), it’s impossible to fully learn new skills and keep the brain at its cognitive best.
+Scheduling regular “rest time” in the form of unplugging makes sense—like a muscle, the brain needs recovery time in order to develop and grow (and in this case, retain new memories).
+In fact, shutting off completely may be crucial: One University of Michigan study found that participants who walked in the woods after learning something new were more likely to retain it, suggesting that a little quiet time is essential to optimizing brain function.

-Luckily, more and more people are validating the importance of down time.
+Luckily more and more people are validating the importance of down time.
 Over the past few years, the idea of disconnecting from all online communication (and the stress that comes with it) has grown into a verifiable movement.
-In 2010, a group of Jewish artists created the Sabbath Manifesto, a movement designed to help people of all faiths and creeds find a day of rest amid the hullabaloo of modern technology.
-The Sabbath Manifesto also created a new holiday dedicated to taking time to smell the roses: The National Day of Unplugging happens once a year (It will be celebrated next on March 7-8, 2014).
+In 2010 a group of Jewish artists created the Sabbath Manifesto, a movement designed to help people of all faiths and creeds find a day of rest amid the hullabaloo of modern technology.
+The Sabbath Manifesto also created a new holiday dedicated to taking time to smell the roses: The National Day of Unplugging happens once a year (typically in early March).

 Over the past few years, countless bloggers and thought leaders have embarked on their very own technological “fasts” and written about the trials and tribulations of doing so.
 For example, the bloggers behind lifestyle website The Minimalists suggest cancelling home Internet access to make using a computer in the house less appealing.
 Some Internet celebs-at-large, like writer Baratunde Thurston, advocate a more stringent approach: Thurston went cold turkey with a 25-day “digital detox” after noticing that his social media addiction was getting out of hand.
 Even more extreme, The Verge writer Paul Miller spent an entire year sans Internet.
 After their tech-free hiatuses, both Thurston and Miller are back online.
 It seems that both writers used their Internet sabbaticals to take a breather rather than establish a new lifestyle.